 Like US residents, Canadian residents and citizens have the joy of paying taxes on their worldwide incomes.
-However, certain non-resident individuals are only taxed upon their Canadian sourced income.
+However, certain non-resident individuals are only taxed upon their Canadian-sourced income.
 Note that the big difference between Canadian and US treatment is the issue of residency.
 US citizens and permanent residents are subject to US taxes wherever in the world they reside.
-In contrast, Canadian citizens who are not resident in the country have different requirements than residents, and the benefit that most income from outside Canada is not subject to Canadian income tax.
+In contrast, Canadian citizens who are not residents in the country have different requirements than residents, and the benefit is that most income from outside Canada is not subject to Canadian income tax.

 Canadian Residency for Tax Purposes

-As mentioned above, whether are not you are considered by the Canada Revenue Agency to be a resident or non-resident can have important tax consequences for you.
+As mentioned above, whether the Canadian Revenue Agency considers you to be a resident or a non-resident can have important tax consequences for you.
 Per the Canada Revenue Agency, factors in determining whether you are considered a Canadian resident include: whether you have a home in Canada; whether you have a spouse, common law partner, or children in Canada; whether you have personal property in Canada; and what social and economic ties you have to the country.
 Also, non-residents who have stayed in Canada for more than 183 days in a year may be deemed Canadian residents and subject to income tax on their worldwide income.